Cheek filler

 What it costs.

 Cheek filler is priced from £220 for the first 1ml.
-Most clients need 1–2ml across both cheeks, agreed at consultation.
-Additional ml is priced per syringe.
+Most clients need 1 to 2ml across both cheeks.
+We agree the plan at consultation.
+Extra ml is priced per syringe.

 | Profile package (cheek + chin or jawline) | From £380 |

-Two-week review on every treatment, on the house.
-Free 30-minute consultation if you’re new — we use it to map your face properly before agreeing what you actually need.
+Two-week review on every treatment.
+On the house.
+Free 30-minute consultation if you’re new.
+I use it to map your face properly.
+Then we agree what you actually need.

 What it actually does.

-Cheek filler is hyaluronic acid placed onto bone-level support points in your mid-face.
-It’s structural — it lifts and supports rather than fills the surface.
+Cheek filler is hyaluronic acid placed on bone-level support points in your mid-face.
+It’s structural.
+It lifts and supports.
+It doesn’t fill the surface.

-As we age, fat pads in the mid-face shift downward and bone reabsorbs along the cheekbone and orbital rim.
+As we age, fat pads in the mid-face shift down.
+Bone reabsorbs along the cheekbone and orbital rim.
 The face stops being supported from underneath.
-The skin doesn’t change drastically — what changes is the architecture beneath it.
+The skin doesn’t change much.
+The architecture beneath it does.
 Lower face sags.
 Nasolabial folds deepen.
 Tear-troughs hollow.
 The eyes look tired even when you’re not.

 Done well, cheek filler restores that architecture.
-The before-and-after looks like you slept properly — that kind of subtle.
-Done badly, you get the “pillow face” that gives the whole industry a bad name.
-The difference is technique: right product, right plane, right volume.
+The before-and-after looks like you slept properly.
+That kind of subtle.
+Done badly, you get “pillow face”.
+That gives the whole industry a bad name.
+The difference is technique.
+Right product.
+Right plane.
+Right volume.

 I use a cannula (a blunt-tipped instrument) for cheek filler whenever possible.
-It’s safer around blood vessels, kinder on bruising, and lets me work in long smooth movements rather than multiple sharp injection points.
+It’s safer around blood vessels.
+Kinder on bruising.
+It lets me work in long smooth movements.
+Not lots of sharp injection points.

 Who this is for.